port-labs/port-sender/README.md

 You can modify the schedule to run the reminder on a daily/weekly/monthly basis.
 For more information about scheduling, refer to the [GitHub Actions documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).

-You can also modify the filter rule to filter the services, ideally you would want to filter by team, so that each team will get a reminder about their services.
+You can also modify the filter rule to filter the services, ideally you would want to filter by team, so that each team will have relevant tasks about their services.

 ```yaml
 name: Sync Jira Issues with Scorecard Initiatives